 Speculative fiction is an under-recognized genre: Academia and literary elitists traditionally haven’t given it much credence, although it has been gaining acclaim in recent years.

-But the genre fans are rabid.
-In fact, you won’t find a more dedicated group of readers anywhere else.
+But the genre’s fans are rabid.
+In fact, you won’t find a more dedicated group of readers anywhere else, which makes reading and writing speculative fiction a delight.

 Plus, it’s a lot of fun to step outside of reality and see just what your imagination can do.